Hello readers,

 It is vital, then, that during this period we all hold in our minds Percy Shelley’s most invigorating of lines: ‘If Winter comes, can Spring be far behind?’.
 Unfortunately though, whilst in the midst of this month, one can feel very far from Shelley’s portrait of his beautiful, redeeming Spirit of inspiration— and far closer to Samuel Taylor Coleridge’s vision of the unending ‘snowy clifts’ whose ‘dismal sheen’ drive the Ancient Mariner and his crew to a restless mania.

 This is at stark contrast to the manner at which the Mariner’s ship sets off on its voyage— his ship was ‘cheer’d’ as ‘Merrily did we drop’ into the water, the Sun shining ‘bright’ as it rises from the Sea on the left and drops again on the right.
-But this most favourable of conditions does not last long, for soon ‘A Wind and Tempest strong’ plays them ‘freaks’ ‘For days and weeks’.
-We can all empathise with this experience— I’m sure everyone has set off on some grand plan or project, bursting with optimism and energy, before the first signs of setback throws all into disarray.
+But these most favourable of conditions does not last long, for soon ‘A Wind and Tempest strong’ plays them ‘freaks’ ‘For days and weeks’.
+We can all empathise with this experience— I’m sure everyone has set off on some grand plan or project, bursting with optimism and energy, before the first signs of setback throw all into disarray.

 But the sudden storms do not lead to total wreckage, doom, or destruction.
 Instead, they leave the Mariner and his crew with something worse— stasis.
 The ship is blown deep into the icy waters of the South Pole, where no ‘shapes of men ne beasts’ can be seen amidst the ‘Ice mast[s]’ that float drearily by, ‘As green as Emerauld’.
 Though the ship does sail onwards, the blank, unchanging state of the surroundings evokes the feeling that no progress is being made at all.
 That is, until the appearance of the ‘Albatross’ that brings the ‘good south wind’— but it is common knowledge how that particular companionship ends.

-For a much more comprehensive dive into the significance of the Albatross, the potential motivation behind its killing, and an explanation of the natural upheaval that follows, I would direct you to my essay ‘‘Who art thou that disputest with God’.
+For a much more comprehensive dive into the significance of the Albatross, the potential motivation behind its killing, and an explanation of the natural upheaval that follows, I would direct you to my essay ‘Who art thou that disputest with God’.
 As of now, I’d like to continue the present train of thought by considering the most famous passage from Coleridge’s infamous poem, and relating it to a modern experience of ennui.
 Ennui is a term that is almost parodied in its application these days— Google’s definition is ‘a feeling of listlessness and dissatisfaction arising from a lack of occupation or excitement’, and whilst it treads a line near to angst-ridden overindulgence and self-pity, it is also true that the human mind needs external feedback and stimulation to feel satisfied.
 When we do not receive a suitable sense of forward progression, we can be left feeling similarly stranded in a frozen, featureless landscape.

 ‘As idle as a painted Ship/Upon a painted Ocean’ is one of the most vividly crafted lines in all of poetry, and it perfectly captures how, once the Albatross has been slain (which was, arguably, the one source of higher Inspiration that the crew had to spur them onwards) the Mariner’s vessel becomes entirely still.
-Not a single external force appears to push it further on its way— and whatever outside influences do appear are certainly not intent on coming to their aid.
+Not a single external force appears to push it further on its way— and the outside influences that do appear are certainly not intent on coming to their aid.

 But before those malign malefactors can make their appearance (which is when things really take a bizarre turn for the worse) Coleridge writes in evocative detail about the physical toll that immuration within the southern wastes has on the shipmen.
 Their water supplies exhausted, ‘every tongue thro’ utter drouth/Was wither’d at the root’, meaning that they could not speak as if they’d ‘been choked with soot’.
 In the day they are plagued by the sights of ‘slimly things’ that ‘crawl with legs/Upon the slimy Sea’, and at night they are tormented by the ‘Death-fires’ that dance in the darkness and make the water burn ‘green and blue and white’.
 Madness ensues, driven largely by the fact that, despite their dehydration, they are surrounded by water: